 - \ Abdominal bloating is to be expected in the early postoperative period.
 Bloating results from sodium present in your medications and in the anesthesia. - \ Most patients report difficulty sleeping and difficulty with pain management the first night after surgery.
-This is usually secondary to the effects of anesthesia and should subside within 24-28 hours. - \ Moderate swelling is to be expected.
-You may find that your clothes may not fit as easily as before.
-Be patient.
-The swelling will gradually subside and you will be back to normal in 3-6 months.
-Swelling will be at its worst between 3-5 days.
-Swelling starts to subside at 6 weeks but may take 6 months to resolve. - \ Bruising is a normal expectation following surgery.
-Bruising could be apparent for as long as 3-4 weeks afterwards.
-The bruises will move down your body as they are absorbed. - \ Seepage and drainage from the incision sites is expected for the first 72 hours - \ It takes 6-12 MONTHS FOR FINAL RESULTS to appear.
-In the interim, you may notice: Incision asymmetry Arm asymmetry Pleating along incisions Swelling that changes from day-to-day Redness to incisions that may take 9 months to fade. -Please be patient and try not to focus on these issues before the 6-month period. - \ A burning sensation (raw, sensitive) or sharp shooting pains along the incision line is normal and indicative of nerve regeneration.
+This is usually secondary to the effects of anesthesia and should subside within 24-28 hours.

+- \ Your face/neck will feel tight but not necessarily look tight (it will look natural) and there will be a feeling of numbness in these areas for several weeks to months after surgery.
+This is normal and will disappear over time and the feeling will return. - \ Expect a bruised and puffy face for 7 14 days, although some patients do not bruise at all - \ By the third week, you will look and feel much better. - \ It is normal for pleats to develop along the cheek and/or temple area; these will improve with time - \Swelling, bruising, asymmetries, and numbness is normal and to be expected.
+Sensation may take 9 months to return completely. - \ It takes 6 MONTHS FOR FINAL RESULTS to appear.
+In the interim, you may notice: Incision asymmetry Facial asymmetry Muscle Weakness -Earlobe asymmetry or malposition Earlobe swelling -Pleating along incisions Swelling that changes from day-to-day Redness to incisions that may take 9 months to fade. -Please be patient and try not to focus on these issues before the 6-month period. - \ A burning sensation (raw, sensitive) or sharp shooting pains along the incision line is normal and indicative of nerve regeneration.
 These "neuralgias" will burn out by 9 months. - \ Numbness is expected to resolve by 9-24 months on average.